minzzelo/cs2101ug/docs/UserGuide.md

 **Steps for unfavouriting a flashcard**:

 **Step 1**: Identify the flashcard you want to unfavourited!
 In this example, we want to unfavourite the 1st flashcard in the list.
-Type in `unfav 1` and press *Enter*.
+Type in `unfav 1` and press Enter.

 ![Unfav Step 1](images/ug/ug_unfav_step1.png)